fristaildg/themed-props/README.md

 <Box $marginTop={1} $paddingY={2} $backgroundColor="primary" />
 ```

-The values `1` and `2` are tied specifically to your theme specification of the `spaces` scale, you can also pass any valid css value like `'15px'` or `'1rem'`, though the idea of this library is to leverage your Theme scales and keep your layout consistent.
+The values `1` and `2` are tied specifically to your theme specification of the `spaces` scale, you can also pass any valid css value like `'15px'` or `'1rem'`, though the idea of this library is to leverage your Theme scales and keep your layout consistent rather than passing arbitrary CSS.

 ## Theme scales